 However, thinking objectively can lead you to remember that they said they will be traveling, and that is why they haven’t been able to answer your message in a timely fashion.

 Another cause of feeling like everyone hates us can stem from jumping to quick conclusions.

-We tend to take it personally when we are disliked or are given suggestions from others.
+We tend to take it personally when we are disliked or are given suggestions by others.

-From their quick dismissal, your social anxiety could make you assume you said something wrong.
+From their quick dismissal, your social anxiety can make you assume you said something wrong.
 However, their decision to leave is entirely outside of your control.

 It’s important to remember a lot of times we are not to blame when we are being mistreated, which leads to the next helpful tip when dealing with intrusive thoughts.

 7. Understand it’s them, not you

 If you are being treated unkindly, it’s important to remember that often it’s not your fault.